teamy2/examination/README.md

+# Examination 📰

+A web application that enables users to create, share, and take quizzes.
+Users can also explore and take quizzes created by others and track their quiz progress.

 ## Inspiration

 The goal was to empower individuals to assist each other in their learning journeys

-## What it does

-Examination is a web application that enables users to create, share, and take quizzes.
-Users can also explore and take quizzes created by others and track their quiz progress.

 ## How we built it